accelerate-ssg/liquid/instructions.md

 If you write tools to modify files use bash or nim, I do not have python or javascript setup available.
-Commit before you run a script that modifies files to avoid losing work. rg is available in path, use it to search for code.
+Commit before you run a script that modifies files to avoid losing work.
+`rg` is available in path, use it to search for code.
+Your are in /Users/jonas/projects/accodeing/accelerate/liquid

 # Fixing defecits